-J.W.G Harvey and Co being the office building is opened with The general store and post first proprietors.
+J.W.G Harvey and Cobeing the office building is opened with The general store and post first proprietors.

-development to the original Moriac township area bound by Hendy Main Road, Cape Otway Road Schedule 1 of the Barrabool Planning Scheme approved.
-Schedule 1 confined residential and the land south of Deppler.
+development to the original Moriac township area bound by Hendy Main Road, Cape Otway Road and the land south of Deppler.